This is EASY Sweet Potato Casserole!

 - Instant Pot Mashed Sweet Potatoes: Place sweet potatoes in the Instant Pot, covering with 8 cups cold water (or enough to completely submerge the potatoes) & seasoning with 2 tablespoons kosher salt.
 Cook with manual high pressure for 8 minutes.
 Let Instant Pot naturally release pressure for 2 minutes before carefully manually releasing the remaining pressure.
 Strain & mash according to Step 2 of Recipe Directions, above.
 Serve immediately or hold in the Instant Pot, using its “Keep Warm” setting for up to 1 hour, stirring occasionally to prevent burning.
 Top with the candied pecan topping just before serving.

 - 10-Minute Meal Prep: Up to 5 days ahead of time, peel & dice the sweet potatoes into 1-inch pieces, storing in an airtight container in the refrigerator.
-All you have to do on Thanksgiving Day get cooking – easy!
+All you have to do on Thanksgiving is get cooking!

 - Make-ahead Sweet Potato Casserole: Mashed sweet potatoes can also be made up to 3 days in advance, stored covered in the refrigerator, & reheated just before your Thanksgiving dinner.
 Top with the candied pecan topping just before serving.

 - Portions: As written, this sweet potato casserole recipe serves up to 10 people as a side dish.
-If you are serving a larger or smaller crowd this year, there are a couple of options:
+There are a couple of options to scale this recipe up or down:

 - Scaled up: To serve up to 14 as a side dish, double the recipe.
 Be sure to cook the potatoes in a stockpot or a vessel large enough to cover the potatoes with at least 2 inches of water.

-Keywords: easy sweet potato casserole with pecan topping, side dish, vegetarian, gluten-free, Thanksgiving recipe, Friendsgiving, side dish, fall, winter
+Keywords: easy sweet potato casserole, easy sweet potato casserole with pecan topping, candied pecan sweet potato casserole, side dish, vegetarian, gluten-free, Thanksgiving recipe, Friendsgiving, side dish, fall, winter, sweet potato casserole, Thanksgiving sides, best sweet potato casserole

 Recipe by Jess Larson, Plays Well With Butter | Photography by Eat Love Eat